webandras/static-site-express/README.md

 The project is now in mature state, there will be no more refactoring, only bugfixes and occasional improvements of features.
 No breaking changes.
 I don't want to be part of the "rewrite culture".
-Also, not a fan of npm any more.
+Also, not a fan of npm anymore.
 I use as small amount of packages as possible.
 Having 1000s of interdependent packages (with all these regular rewrites, and security issues as well) is a dependency hell.